fplab/grove-agda/README.md

 # Grove Formalism

-This repository contains the full Agda mechanization of the core Grove data structures and theorems stated in the paper along with the mechanization of the marking framework for total error localization and recovery.
+This repository contains the full Agda mechanization of the core Grove data structures and theorems stated in the paper along with the mechanization of the marking framework for total error localization and recovery, with the exception that for some functions and proofs we provide written justification of termination at the end of this file, and allow the mechanization to retain some termination-related holes.

 ---